FRosner/cluster-broccoli/TLS_integrationtest.md

 ```
 cluster-broccoli uses `play.ws.ssl.loose.acceptAnyCertificate=true`, and curl uses "-k".

 Note for debugging: It's useful to push the combined dockercontainer to docker hub for debugging.
-Add this to the travis.yml after the `docker build` (and add the variables to your travis-ci):
+Add this to the travis.yml after the `docker build` (and add the variables DOCKER_USERNAME, DOCKER_PASSWORD to your travis-ci):
 ```
+        - echo "$DOCKER_PASSWORD" | docker login -u "$DOCKER_USERNAME" --password-stdin
-        - docker tag ynux/cluster-broccoli-test $DOCKER_USERNAME/cluster-broccoli-test
+        - docker tag $DOCKER_USERNAME/cluster-broccoli-test $DOCKER_USERNAME/cluster-broccoli-test
         - docker push $DOCKER_USERNAME/cluster-broccoli-test
 ```